fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

 | `description` | string | The description of the band |
 | `price` | string | The price (in USD) |

-Even if NoSQL databases are very flexible, it's always a good practice to have a well-defined data structure in mind.
-In reality, though, when you define a table in DynamoDB you only need to define the the **partition key** (and optionally the **sort key** if you need one).
+In reality, though, when you create a table in DynamoDB you only need to define the the **partition key** (and optionally the **sort key** if you need one).

 DynamoDB is by design a schema-less database, which means that the data items in a table need not have the same attributes or even the same number of attributes.

-In order to create the `gig` table (where we are going to store all the available gigs in our application), we can run the following command:
+In order to create the `gig` table (where we are going to store all the available gigs for our application), we can run the following command:

 ```bash
 aws dynamodb create-table \